 It doesn’t require a huge pack to bring smart emergency gear.

 The subjective nature of risk.

-Adventures alone and with other people are completely different experiences and I think both are incredible.
-I have great memories of fun outings with friends that resulted in some amazing camaraderie and laughs.
+Adventures solo and with others are completely different experiences and I thoroughly enjoy both.
+I have great memories of fun outings with friends that resulted in amazing camaraderie and laughs.
 Alternatively, the days I spent solo on the John Muir Trail were some of the most transformative of my life.
 I will also never forget the solo backpack I had to Miner’s Ridge lookout last year.
-I scored the entire summit to myself with no around for miles.
+I scored the entire summit to myself and saw no one for two days.
 I’ve never been witness to a more quiet, serene, and deeply stirring sunrise ever and I wouldn’t have traded the experience for the world.

 Is going solo risky?
 I think risk is a completely subjective thing.
 I believe that it’s much more likely I’ll meet my demise walking across an intersection in downtown Seattle.
 Have you seen how many inattentive drivers blow through red lights!?
 Given my track record, I’m also far more likely to seriously injure myself slipping in the bathroom.

 At the end of the day, the only person in the world who can make a judgment about what constitutes an acceptable level of risk is you.

 Can I prepare for every possible scenario that might happen out there?
 Definitely not.
 Is soloing for everyone?
 Nope.
 While I think “never hike alone” is terrible advice and soloists shouldn’t be vilified as being reckless risk takers, I also believe that soloists have a duty and responsibility to be smart and prepared, not just for themselves, but also for their loved ones and the heroic volunteers of search and rescue who may be called on in the event of an emergency.
 I think that advice applies to everyone, solo or not!